jenniferolenchak/jenniferolenchak/README.md

-Graduating in May 2023, I am currently working on a B.S. in Computer Science, an undergraduate certificate in cyber operations, and a minor in mathematics.
-I attend the Burnett Honors College at the University of Central Florida.
+Currently working on a B.S. in Computer Science and an undergraduate certificate in cyber operations at the Burnett Honors College at the University of Central Florida.

 <!--
 **jenniferolenchak/jenniferolenchak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.